tusharprasad512/tusharprasad512/README.md

 ### Hi there 👋

 I am Tushar Prasad, currently completing my Masters of Data Science at Columbia University.
-My researc areas include Natural Language Processing and Recommendation Systems.
+My research areas include Natural Language Processing and Recommendation Systems.
 I have over 4 years of experience working for central and product teams at Times Internet Limited.

 Here are some ideas to get you started: